 You might be wondering as to the difference between these two terms.
 When you say a request for consideration, it means that you’re requesting to make a reconsideration of the existing evidence.
-It can be done by questioning some facts or of law.
+You can do it by questioning some facts or of law.
 However, a request for reinvestigation is also a request for reconsideration, not on the existing evidence but on the newly discovered or additional evidence you’ve presented or submitted.

-When submitting a written request, here are some of the following information present in your request.
+When submitting a written request, here is some of the following information present in your request.

 - Nature of protest, whether reconsideration or reinvestigation, specifying newly discovered or additional evidence he intends to present if it is a request for reinvestigation,